 Fundamental and technical analysis techniques to help you second guess the financial markets.

-This type of investment analysis is generally used for a long-term approach to investing and involves an assessment of:
+This type of investment analysis is generally used for a long-term approach to investing.
+It involves an assessment of:

 1. Establish the intrinsic or fundamental value of a company or the broader market, by calculating and interpreting a wide range of yields and ratios, based on factors such as earnings and asset values.